segloser/suspamsub/README.md

 Just a PoC in Python to submit suspicious samples directly to VirusTotal and Hybrid-Analysis.

 Once you execute this short program it will ask you for a file/attachment to evaluate.
-After you select that file, a SHA256 hash will be calculated and your default browser will open (if not yet open, in which case two new tabs will appear) VirusTotal and Hybrid-Analysis pages to check if a sample with that hash has already been analyzed by these malware databases.
+After you select that file, a SHA256 hash will be calculated and your default browser will be open (if not yet open, in which case two new tabs will appear) pointing to VirusTotal and Hybrid-Analysis to check if a sample with that hash has already been analyzed by these malware databases.

 The point here is to show to our employees how simple could be to check a suspicious or unknown file before OPENING it.